 - Improve connectivity for people who choose to walk and cycle:

 - Spring Creek Drive Complete Street Improvements

-- End of trip facilities – 200 bicycle parking stalls in and around Town Centre, maintenance stands
+- End of trip facilities – 200 bicycle parking stalls in and around Town Centre, bicycle maintenance stands installed

 - 160 Centennial Park bicycle parking stalls for events